This is an in depth interview of the Baltimore county native producer turned rapper “Lil Burnout.”

 “The bitches are cool.
 I want all my old bitches back.
 One year I had the best bitches and I ain’t even appreciate em.
 You know, I was fucking up.
 I was lost in the sauce.
 They’re all important to me.
 I got a folder in my phone of all my favorite bitches.
 Even if I didn’t talk to em.
-It’s some famous bitches in there, twitter bitches, tumblr bitches.
-I look in there before I start rapping and invision them dancing to my music high off ecstasy.
+It’s some famous bitches in there, twitter bitches, Tumblr bitches.
+I look in there before I start rapping and envision them dancing to my music high off ecstasy.
 Only ecstasy.”

 But back to the drugs.
 Have you ever been to rehab?

 “Yea.
 I went to rehab for four hours.
 I got snowed in my apartment and went on a bender with my best friend.
 I was doing coke, smoking blunts and I needed to go to rehab.
 I called my mom, broke down and said come get me.
 I was so high that I called my mom.
 I was trying to escape my situation and I told her I needed to go to Florida to go to rehab and she took me to one in Baltimore.
 So, that’s how that cookie crumbled”